JustASideQuestNPC/kepler/src/input/reference.md

 defines versions of them that update the created instance. `Kepler.Input` objects can only be created using `makeNew()`, *not* `new Kepler.Input()`.

-Like most constructors in Kepler, `makeNew()` takes a configuration object, which can have up to two properties.
-The first, `sketch`, is the sketch or window to define input listeners for.
-The second, `f12HotkeyEnabled`, is whether the created input listeners should override the browser's default behavior when the F12 key is pressed.
+The first parameter in `makeNew`, `sketch`, is the sketch or window to define input listeners for.
+The second, `f12HotkeyEnabled`, is an optional boolean that determines whether the created input listeners should override the browser's default behavior when the F12 key is pressed.
 In most browsers, F12 opens the debug console.
+The default value is for `f12HotkeyEnabled` is `true`.

 The automatically defined input listeners should be enough for most applications.
 If you decide to define them yourself, you'll need to call